adelimon/vanity-numbers-connect/README.md

 # About
 This project generates a vanity number (easy to remember) number for your phone number when you call into an connected Amazon Connect instance.

+This solution works and can take an incoming call at 307-459-6535.

 ## Code
 For all the information about the code of this project, please see `src/README.md`.